brian-quiroz/Rubiks-Cube-Recognition-and-Color-Classification/README.md

-# Computer-Vision-Rubiks-Cube
-Rubik's Cube Recognition and Color Classification
+# Rubik's Cube Recognition and Color Classification

 ## Detailed Explanation of Algorithm:
 - You can find a detailed explanation of the algorithm in the paper I wrote "Rubik's Cube Recognition and Color Classification" available as a PDF in the repository.
 Below I will explain why each of the other files in this repository were included.